svlentink/myhugoblogs/blog.lent.ink/content/post/databackup.md

 ```

 When we have clasified the 5 fields for our data set,
-we first check for the post picky field,
+we first check for the most picky field,
 down to the most generic:

 - revision